Plans and Reports

 Surveys

-As part of the Stormwater Division's commitment ot pollution prevention, surveys are conducted on a regular basis to gauge the public's knowledge of stormwater and help guide our outreach efforts and Division priorities.
+As part of the Stormwater Division's commitment to pollution prevention, surveys are conducted regularly to gauge the public's knowledge of stormwater and help guide our outreach efforts and Division priorities.

 - 2014 Residential Survey Final Report and Survey Instrument